wooldridge/ml-certauth/README.md

 ## Steps

-1. Run QConsole scripts in `CertAuthWorkspace.xml` against security database to generate Certificate Authority, certificates, and keys.
+1. Import `CertAuthWorkspace.xml` into QConsole and run the scripts against the Security database to generate a certificate authority, certificates, and keys.

-  All the certificates, private keys, and public keys are saved in the root directory of Marklogic (e.g., on a Mac, ~/Library/MarkLogic).
+  This configures MarkLogic for certificate authentication.
+Certificates, private keys, and public keys are saved in the root directory of Marklogic (e.g., on a Mac, ~/Library/MarkLogic) and in the Security database.

 2. Create a user named `portal` with a password `p` and appropriate privileges (e.g. `rest-reader`).